Jury Duty

 Q: Does being 18 make me eligible for jury duty?

 A: That’s part of it.
-You also must be a U.S. Citizen and a resident of the jurisdiction in which you are summoned to serve.
-You must also have never have been convicted of a felony (unless your civil rights have been restored) or be currently adjudicated mentally incompetent or insane (A.R.S. §21-201).
+You also must be a U.S. citizen and a resident of the county in which you are summoned to serve.
+You must also have never been convicted of a felony (unless your civil rights have been restored) or be currently legally considered mentally incompetent or insane (A.R.S. §21-201).

-Q: If they call me to serve, do I have to answer?
+Q: If they call me to serve, do I have to go?

 A: Yes.
 All qualified citizens have an obligation to serve when summoned (A.R.S. §21-202) unless they are excused for some special reason or are granted a postponement (A.R.S. §21-336).
-In fact, failure to respond and report for jury service may subject you to punishment.
+You may request a postponement only two times.
+Failure to respond and report for jury service may subject you to legal consequences.

 A: The Court may excuse people in the following circumstances (A.R.S. §21-202):